The Greatest Gardens to Visit Across Yorkshire

 helmsleywalledgarden.org.uk

-Originally built as the kitchen garden for Duncombe Park, Helmsley Walled Garden is now more than 250 years old.
-After World War One, Duncombe Park was leased out and became a market garden during World War Two, but was sadly derelict by the early 1980s.
-It remained that way until Alison Ticehurst stepped in and saw a potential for therapeutic horticulture.
-Sitting beneath the imposing ruins of Helmsley Castle, today visitors can explore intimate spaces such as the White Garden and Garden of Contemplation, while away the day in the orchard, or follow the parallelogram of paths so you don’t miss a thing from the Labyrinth to the Secret Garden and the Shaded Border.
+Originally built as the kitchen garden for Duncombe Park, the five-acre Helmsley Walled Garden is more than 250 years old.
+After World War One, Duncombe Park was leased out and was sadly derelict by the early 1980s.
+It remained that way until Alison Ticehurst, a local practice nurse, stepped in and saw its potential for therapeutic horticulture.
+Sitting beneath the imposing ruins of Helmsley Castle, today visitors can take a moment of calm in the Garden of Contemplation, spot living creatures in the Wildlife Garden, get lost in the Labyrinth or celebrate their heritage with the Yorkshire apple collection.

 Nostell